guillecg/drug-discovery/README.md

 # Machine Learning for Drug Discovery

-This repository aims to provide a modular architecture for rapidly build pipelines that allow the user to discover or repurpose drugs.
+This repository aims to provide a modular architecture to rapidly build pipelines that allow the user to discover or repurpose drugs.

 ## Table of contents
 * [Setup](#setup)